 In 1999, Dad had advanced Alzheimer’s disease (AD).
 He and I would take our walk and he would say to me, “I know I love you honey … I just don’t know your name.”
 We would laugh and smile at each other.

-I would say to him, “That’s okay Dad, all the sailors say that to me, no worries.”
+I would say to him, “That’s OK Dad, all the sailors say that to me, no worries.”
 Again, we would laugh.

 That is how Alzheimer’s disease can operate; the affect or feeling is still there, but the ability to put the words to it is diminished or erased.
 Watching my dad deconstruct was heartbreaking.

 I had worked at the Institute on Aging in San Francisco as an intern in the Alzheimer’s Disease Unit in graduate school.
 The disease had been my focus in my post-graduate work, and when my dad finally had all other potential illnesses ruled out, we both knew it was AD.
 Dad had read up on dementia.
-He was a brilliant, NYT-crossword-puzzle-with-pen kinda guy.
+He was a brilliant, New York Times-crossword-puzzle-with-pen kinda guy.